srihari-sridharan-tw/mcp-gemini-search/README.md

 ![Architecture](Images/mcp-gemini-architecture-final.png)

-This project demonstrates how to use Google's Gemini API with function calling capabilities to interact with the `mcp-flight-search` tool via Model Context Protocol (MCP).
+This project demonstrates how to use Google's Gemini 2.5 Pro with function calling capabilities to interact with the `mcp-flight-search` tool via Model Context Protocol (MCP).
 This client implementation shows how to:

 1. Connect to a local MCP server process (`mcp-flight-search`) using stdio communication
-2. Use natural language prompts with Gemini to search for flights (e.g., "Find flights from Atlanta to Las Vegas on 2025-05-05")
+2. Use natural language prompts with Gemini 2.5 Pro to search for flights (e.g., "Find flights from Atlanta to Las Vegas on 2025-05-05")
 3. Let Gemini automatically determine the correct function parameters from the natural language input
 4. Execute the flight search using the MCP tool
 5. Display formatted results from the search

 ## Features

-*   Natural language flight search using Gemini API
+*   Natural language flight search using Gemini 2.5 Pro
 *   Automatic parameter extraction via function calling
 *   Integration with `mcp-flight-search` tool via stdio
 *   Formatted JSON output of flight results